CurtinIDS/python-carpentries-website-template/index.md

   The course is aimed at graduate students and other researchers.
   <strong>
-    You don't need to have any previous knowledge of the tools that will be presented at the workshop.
+    You don't need to have any previous knowledge of the tools that will be presented at the workshop, but you will need basic computer skills, including manging files on your laptop.
   </strong>
 </p>